OutSystems/mcp-python-sdk/examples/clients/simple-private-gateway/README.md

 This client supports multiple scenarios:

 1. **Private Gateway without Auth**: Use custom SNI hostname for HTTPS private gateway connectivity
-2. **Private Gateway with OAuth**: Combine OAuth 2.0 authentication with private gateway extensions
-3. **Private Gateway with API Key**: Use API key authentication (Bearer or custom header) with private gateway
+2. **Private Gateway with API Key**: Use API key authentication (Bearer or custom header) with private gateway
-4. **Standard Server with Auth**: Use OAuth or API Key authentication without private gateway extensions
-5. **Both Transports**: Works with both StreamableHTTP and SSE transports in all scenarios
+3. **Both Transports**: Works with both StreamableHTTP and SSE transports in all scenarios